ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/typing-thunk-against-the-store.md

 We will now extend our [thunk](/docs/api/thunk) so that it is able to get the state/actions for the entire [store](/docs/api/store), after which we will update our [thunk](/docs/api/thunk) implementation so that it will create an audit log entry every time a todo is saved.

+## Extending our audit model with an action

 Firstly, let's ensure that our audit model has an [action](/docs/api/action) on it which allows us to create a new log entry.

 ```typescript